Key Takeaways

 ✓ Include semantic (related) keywords to add context and help search engines understand your content

-✓ Add internal link to boost other important pages
+✓ Add internal links to boost other important pages

 ✓ Add your keyword within the first 100 words (above the fold)

-✓ Make sure to have 1.000 words in your content targeted the subject (or even 2.000 words for blog posts)
+✓ Make sure to have 1,000 words in your content targeting the subject (or even 2,000 words for blog posts)

 ✓ Check grammar.
 Grammar is a ranking factor so make sure to double-check or use tools to help you with correct grammar.

-✓ Use awesome images and videoes to increase time spent on page
+✓ Use awesome images and videos to increase time spent on page

-✓ Write engaging content that keep users reading – be original and helpful
+✓ Write engaging content that keeps users reading – be original and helpful

 ✓ Add outbound links to relevant and authoritative pages